 Apply in person

+The Application for Transfer can be found on the vehicle's registration details certificate.
 Submit the Application for Transfer of Registration to a Service SA customer service centre and pay the appropriate fee.
-The Application for Transfer can be found on the registration details certificate.

 If the seller has agreed to transfer the remaining registration, both the buyer and seller must sign the Application for Transfer of Registration.
 If the seller does not have a registration details certificate, they will need to obtain a replacement.
 The seller can print a replacement certificate from their mySA GOV account.

 If the vehicle is unregistered you need to complete an MR1 Application for Registration and Third Party Insurance .

 - name and address of the person you bought the vehicle from

 - vehicle identification number (VIN) or chassis number.

 If you have not held a South Australian driver's licence or had a vehicle registered in your name previously, you will need to attend a Service SA Centre and present evidence of identity.